-Dot-Irish LLC will conduct an auction for certain reserved domain names.
-Afilias and auction service providers will manage the domain name auction using existing technology.
-Upon the completion of an auction, any domain name acquired will then follow the standard lifecycle of a domain.
+Upon this TLD chooses to conduct an auction for certain domain names.
+Ename, in collaboration with Afilias, will manage the domain name auction using existing technology.
+Upon the completion of the auction, any domain name acquired will then follow the standard lifecycle of a domain.